poleval/2025-gender-inclusive-llms/README.md

 >
 > 🅱️ **Gender-sensitive Polish⇄English translation** — translating a text passage written in gender-inclusive Polish into English or an English text passage into a gender-inclusive Polish translation.

-📦 **Data:** Inclusive Polish Instruction Set (**IPIS**) is made available to all participants.
+👉 **Data:** Inclusive Polish Instruction Set (**IPIS**) is made available to all participants.

-💹 **Working phase:** Using the *train* and *dev* subsets of the IPIS dataset, participants are expected to enhance **open-source LLMs** to ensure gender inclusivity.
+👉 **Working phase:** Using the *train* and *dev* subsets of the IPIS dataset, participants are expected to enhance an **open-source LLM** to ensure gender inclusivity.

-✅ **Testing phase:** Using the *test* subset of the IPIS dataset, submitted outputs of gender-inclusive LLMs will be evaluated in the PolEval system.
+👉 **Testing phase:** Using the *test* subset of the IPIS dataset, submitted outputs of the gender-inclusive LLM will be evaluated in the PolEval system.

-*️⃣ **System prompt:** The system prompts with **gender-inclusive guidelines** based on Wróblewska et al. (2025) are available in the task repository.
-Participants are encouraged to apply the provided system prompts during training and inference.
+👉 **System prompt:** The system prompts with **gender-inclusive guidelines** based on Wróblewska et al. (2025) are available in the task repository.
+Participants are encouraged to apply the provided [system prompts](https://github.com/poleval/2025-gender-inclusive-llms/tree/main/extras/system_prompts) during training and inference.

-⚠️ While modifications to the system prompt and alternative uses of the IPIS dataset, such as for data augmentation, are permitted, these must align with the task requirements and principles of fair competition.
+‼️ While modifications to the system prompt and alternative uses of the IPIS dataset, such as for data augmentation, are permitted, these must align with the task requirements and principles of fair competition.

 ### Task constraints